Remembering Martin Luther King Jr., The Advocate

 With his emotions, and his ability to use those emotions, he transformed anger into action.

-It could be said that out all of King’s personality traits, his diligence to his cause was perhaps the most impressive.
+It could be said that out of all of King’s personality traits, his diligence to his cause was perhaps the most impressive.
 Here is a man who spent over half of his life organizing, monitoring, and planning campaigns against a world filled with many obstacles.

 Not only did he plan but he made it so that each of his campaigns had the greatest impact possible.
 He and his team picked certain cities to campaign from.
 These cities were those that would have the most profound impact.